GBaghdady/Cuffless-BP-SCI-Data-QC/README.md

 - [`Example Data.xlsx`](data/Example%20Data.xlsx) — Sample dataset used to demonstrate the signal QC pipeline.

 Real patient datasets are not publicly shared due to confidentiality.
-Researchers may request access through the appropriate institutional processes.

 ---